amyklopfen/book-share-project/README.md

 ```sh
 janedoe = janedoe@nyu.edu
 ```

-Make sure any user you want to include in the app has an email address saved in the env file
+Make sure any user you want to include in the app has an email address saved in the env file.

+There are currently dummy usernames (amyklopfen, line 36, dougschulte, line 45, and sarahlazun, line 49) in the user_libraries in the code.
+You will need to go into the code and replace the dummy usernames with the usernames you saved in the env file in order to run the app.

 ## Setting up your virtual environment